AdobeDocs/journey-optimizer-learn.en/help/summit/l820-lab-workbook/lesson-1-experience-frescopa.md

 >
 > ![Badges](/help/summit/l820-lab-workbook/assets/1-3-badges.png)

-In the following lessons you will learn how to create mobile and web experiences in Adobe Journey Optimizer.
+In the following lessons, you will learn how to create mobile and web experiences in Adobe Journey Optimizer.